al-eax/robotik_ws1718/ub9/RO-09-heinrichsen_hinzehuettl.md

 ## 3) Calculate weights for each particle - with Sensory Data

-We used a low standard deviation of 0.1 which leads to high weight diffs and hard resamplings.
+We used a low standard deviation of 0.1 which leads to high weight diffs and hard resamplings into a few cells.

 We used the `BalloonDetector` from KVV solution to localize the balloons and calculate the angles.
 Have a look at our `calc_weight` function.

 ## 4) Resample, Generate a new Particle Set

-Resampling steps with a high standard deviation of 1000 prasticles:
+Resampling steps with a high standard deviation of 1000 particles:

 ![](d1.png)
 ![](d2.png)
 ![](d3.png)